 Currently she is developing a body of work inspired by a trip to Greenland the aim of which is to honor the majestic bodies of icebergs predicted to disappear by 2030 due to earth warming.

-Her subjects are drawn from the striking industrial landscapes and transcendent forms from nature that she encounters.
-She is particularly interested in the cyclical relationship of decay and rejuvenation in her urban surroundings.
+Each subject is drawn from striking industrial landscapes and transcendent forms from nature that I encounter.
+I am particularly interested in the cyclical relationship of decay and rejuvenation in urban surroundings.
 The deterioration of these exciting icons of our progress are captured in a variety of media.

 These images flow freely between the abstract and the real, and light is used both to inform and to obscure.
 The viewer is invited to journey to places that are almost familiar.